Callopsis

 Callopsis is a monotypic genus from the plant family Araceae and has only one species, Callopsis volkensii.

+Description

 This plant forms a creeping rhizome and has cordate-ovate leaves that are medium green and glabrous.
 The inflorescence is typical of the family Araceae, with a white spathe and yellow spadix.
 The spadix is shorter than the spathe and its male and female flowers are separated shortly.

+Distribution and habitat

 It grows at an altitude of 800 m in virgin forest in parts of eastern Africa (Kenya and Tanzania).
 There have been reports of the species in Cameroon, but these remain unconfirmed.